tpwo/pyzet/README.md

 See [docs](https://github.com/tpwo/pyzet/blob/main/docs/zettel-formatting.md).

-## Development installation
+## Development

+> [!NOTE]
+> `uv` is required for [justfile](justfile) commands to work correctly.

+Prerequisites:

+* [uv](https://github.com/astral-sh/uv) installed and on `PATH`
+* [just](https://github.com/casey/just) installed and on `PATH`

+### Installation and testing

-Development dependencies are stored in `requirements-dev.txt`.
-To install the package in editable mode with the dev dependencies run the following after cloning the repo:
+Development dependencies are stored in `requirements-dev.txt`. [tox](https://github.com/tox-dev/tox) is used to specify test envs and how to install dependencies.

+To install package in the editable mode with dev deps:
-    pip install -e .
-    pip install -r requirements-dev.txt

-For running tests more easily, you might also want to install `tox`:

-    pip install tox

-Then you can easily run:

-    tox -e coverage    # pytest with test coverage tox -e pre-commit  # run pre-commit checks on all files
+    just venv

+To run pre-commit checks:

+    just pre-commit

+To run tests against all supported Python versions:

+    just test

+To measure code coverage:

+    just coverage

+To run all the above tests & checks:

+    just all

-## Building
+### Building and releasing

-    tox                  # runs all tox envs making sure tests pass pyproject-build      # builds both the wheel and source dist twine check dist/*   # checks if the build isn't completely broken twine upload dist/*  # asks for username and password
+To build a new version and verify it with `twine`:

+    just build

+> [!IMPORTANT]
-Make sure to generate an API token in PyPI.org in order to upload the new version.
+> Make sure to generate an API token in PyPI.org in order to upload the new version.

+To run all checks, build the package, and release it

+    just release

 ## Inspiration and further reading